LemmyMwaura/flow-editor/README.md

 This version of the Conversational Flow Editor includes only essential features for building a conversational bot.
 The current features are:

-- Bot editor canvas
+- An editor playground.
-- Creation of new nodes
+- Creation of new nodes.
-- Clean and optimized persisted state
+- Clean and optimized persisted state.

-Might continue working on this when i have some free time.
+Might continue working on this when i have some free time. 😜